-At the judgment, Christian leaders will be judged more strictly due to the amount of light that they have received and their influential position.
-Even those who are without Christ, the higher their influence rises, so does the level of accountability.
-It makes sense that just as there would be different levels of reward for the righteous, there will be differing levels of punishment for those in Hell as well.
+Even those without Christ, the higher their influence rises, so does the level of accountability.
+It makes sense that just as there would be different levels of reward for the righteous, there would be different levels of punishment for those in Hell as well.

-Let's look now at a passage of Scripture that Jesus taught concerning two individuals that died and where they found themselves.
+Let's now look at what Jesus taught concerning two individuals who died and where they found themselves in eternity.
 The Lord does not tell us that this is a parable.
-It is also significant that one of the two is named, which is not typical for a parable.
-The reason he used the name Lazarus was that it was the beggar's name.
-My viewpoint is that Jesus is telling us of a situation that is real.
+It is also significant that one of the two is named Lazarus, not typical for a parable.
+This writer's viewpoint is that Jesus is telling us of a situation that is real.